 I want my payment to be sent.
 How can they get it wrong on so many events?
 I am now persuaded, they do this intentional and it’s the same staff.
 I think as soon as they see my letterhead instructions.
 I want somebody from the head office to contact me and discuss my issues.

 I have been banking with Santander for 6 years.
 I received a text from then at 9.00 PM.
-I was informed that a fraudulent activity has taken place on my credit card and that I should immediately contact the bank.
+I was informed that fraudulent activity has taken place on my credit card and that I should immediately contact the bank.

 I took action upon this and after about or more then 90 minutes I was able to speak with someone.
 This bank does not care about its customers the security system they use.

-Such as, text messages are insecure they use the cheapest method of contact and when they send you a text how do we know that whether it is from the bank or scammer.
+Such as, text messages are insecure they use the cheapest method of contact and when they send you a text how do we know whether it is from the bank or scammer.
 A scammer can even take your money, who will be a cause of it then?